 Thinking Out of the Box Solutions

-A cheese wire is something I've always fancied, but my first experiences of having one were disappointing.
+A cheese wire is something I've always fancied, but my first experiences of having one was disappointing.

-I bought my first cheese wire from a tourist gift shop while on a day trip to Cheddar Gorge; which is famous for its Cheddar cheese.
-The wire and cheeseboard was only a novelty gift and didn’t cost much; a short piece of cheese wire attached to a rather cute wooden mouse at one end as the handle, and at the other end fastened to a rather simplistic, small piece of pine wood pretending to be a cheeseboard.
+I bought my first cheese wire from a tourist gift shop while on a day trip to Cheddar Gorge, which is famous for its Cheddar cheese.
+The wire and cheeseboard was only a novelty gift and didn’t cost much.
+It was a short piece of cheese wire attached to a rather cute wooden mouse at one end as the handle, and at the other end it was fastened to a rather simplistic, small piece of pine wood pretending to be a cheeseboard.

 My impulse buy was for a Christmas stocking filler for my son, who also loves his cheese.
-My son was delighted with the gift, and although it did quite a good job it was limited in its use, and it wasn’t long before the cheese wire snapped.
-I then bought a proper cheese wire and board, costing a little more, and which was a little more effective; but it was still limited in its use.
+My son was delighted with the gift, and although it did quite a good job, it was limited in its use, and it wasn’t long before the cheese wire snapped.
+I then bought a proper cheese wire and board.
+It cost a little more and was a little more effective, but it was still limited in its use.